 I can restore your vintage vacuum tube radio.
 If you have a family heirloom or you just want your vintage radio restored, I can help you get it working again.

 A restoration is different than just a radio repair.
 A repair will only replace components that have failed in order to get the radio to play.
 A restoration will replace capacitors that are prone to failure and update the electronics so the radio will be reliable and play for many years.
-If the capacitors have not failed yet, they will most likely fail in the future.
 Restoration consists of replacement of all failed components, and those prone to failure.

 Standard electronic restoration:

-Replace all electrolytic capacitors.
-Humming in a vintage radio is usually caused by the failure of the power supply filter electrolytic capacitors.
+- Replace power supply electrolytic capacitors.
+Humming in a vintage radio is usually caused by the failure of the power supply filter capacitors.

-Replace all wax/paper capacitors.
-These are prone to failure and should all be replaced with modern equivalents to improve reliability.
+- Replace wax/paper capacitors.
+These are replaced with modern equivalents to improve reliability.
+Condenser block capacitors and capacitors built into components or a sub-chassis will cost additional.

-Replace out of spec resistors.
+- Replace out of spec resistors as necessary for proper radio operation.
 Over time the values of the resistors change enough to affect the overall performance of the radio.

-Rebuild Bakelite capacitor(s).
-One capacitor in many radios is connected across the 115-volt line and provides RF filtering.
+- Rebuild Bakelite capacitor(s).
+One capacitor in many radios is connected across the 115-volt AC line and provides RF filtering.
 These capacitors are potentially unsafe and should be replaced.
+Radios with extensive bakelite capacitors will cost additional.

-Replace any frayed or damaged wiring.
+- Replace frayed or damaged wiring outside of the chassis for safety.
 I have found that most radios of this age have damaged speaker wiring and sometimes the grid cap wires on the top of the chassis.
 These are replaced with a cloth covered wire to maintain the original look.

 Additional restoration if needed: